ghazalbn/Mobile-Data-Tracker/README.md

 - [License](#license)
 - [Credits](#credits)

-## Project Description

-The goal of this project is to develop an Android app that empowers users to have a comprehensive understanding of their data usage habits and make informed decisions about their mobile data consumption.
-The app will offer the following features:

-1. **Current Data Usage**: Users can connect to their mobile network and view their real-time data usage.
-The app will capture data usage information from the network provider and present it in a user-friendly format.

-2. **Data Usage Patterns**: The app will provide graphical representations of users' data usage patterns over time.
-This feature allows users to identify trends, peak usage periods, and potential areas for data optimization.

-3. **Usage Limits**: Users can set their desired data usage limits within the app.
-The application will notify users when they are approaching or exceeding their predefined limits, helping them stay within their data plan constraints.

 ## Features

-- Usage tracking: Monitor and track your daily and monthly mobile data usage.
+- **Usage tracking**: Monitor and track your daily and monthly mobile data usage.
-- Set data usage limit: Set a limit for your daily mobile data usage.
+- **Set data usage limit**: Set a limit for your daily mobile data usage.
-- Notifications: Receive notifications when you reach your set data usage limit.
+- **Notifications**: Receive notifications when you reach your set data usage limit.
-- Data usage history: View your data usage history for the past 30 days.
+- **Data usage history**: View your data usage history for the past 30 days.
-- Graphical representation: Visualize your data usage with charts and graphs.
+- **Graphical representation**: Visualize your data usage with charts and graphs.
-- Analyze data consumation: compare the daily data consumption with the average data consumed in the last 30 days, providing users with insights into their usage habits.
+- **Analyze data consumation**: compare the daily data consumption with the average data consumed in the last 30 days, providing users with insights into their usage habits.

 ## Screenshots